kizzx2/sbe-python/README.md

 # If you need an initial offset, apply it Pythonically
 schema.decode(buf[19:])

-# decode_header to avoid filter out messages based on header to avoid decoding
+# decode_header to filter out messages based on header to avoid decoding
 # message bodies that are not needed
 schema.decode_header(buf)['templateId']
 ```